circleci/circleci-docs/jekyll/_cci2/jira-plugin.md

 Note: The current JIRA plugin only supports default fields.

-You're all set to creating quick tickets from your build page!
+You're all set to creating quick tickets from your jobs page!